 INBIA’s Sixth Summit for Advanced Incubation Professionals provided a unique opportunity for those with at least four years’ experience in the industry to network and brainstorm ideas about business incubation.
 Highlights included discussions about industry advocacy efforts and the relationship between business incubators and accelerators, as well as a Summit Showdown, in which participants competed to present the most innovative incubation initiative.

 Oct.
 3-5, 2011

-More than 130 attendees from six countries participated in workshops on popular topics in incubation – such as client services, incubation business models and opportunities for incubator funding – at NBIA’s 21st Fall Training Institute.
+More than 130 attendees from six countries participated in workshops on popular topics in incubation – such as client services, incubation business models and opportunities for incubator funding – at INBIA’s 21st Fall Training Institute.
 Highlights of the event included a welcome by Oklahoma Secretary of Commerce Dave Lopez, a dine-around of local restaurants, and a tour and reception at i2E

 , a nonprofit corporation focused on growing technology-based companies in Oklahoma and positively influencing the state’s economy.

 This first-time event was held in conjunction with the Clean Energy Alliance and hosted by the Louisiana Business & Technology Center.
 During the two-day training, 35 participants learned about various CECT sectors, clean-tech incubation programs and services, sources of funding for programs and clients, and ways to network and partner to become more sustainable.
 Highlights included a tour and reception at LBTC and a keynote presentation by Jay Dardenne, lieutenant governor of Louisiana.

 More than 550 incubation and economic development professionals attended INBIA’s 25th International Conference on Business Incubation in San Jose.
 Highlights of the conference included a reception at the Tech Museum and tours of the Environmental Business Cluster